JRAntra/AntraShare_August/ReadME.txt

-This is the repo that we are going to use for the Team Project Angust Angular Batch 2022
+This is the branch that Zoey is going to use for the Individual Features Angust Angular Batch 2022